inform-us/requirements_specifications/rules/pain.md

 1. If verbal pain scale = 2-4, verbal pain scale is only valid if within last 75 minutes

-2. If verbal pain scale = 0-1, verbal pain scale only valid if within last 5 hours
+2. If verbal pain scale = 0-1, verbal pain scale only valid if within last 4:15 (4 hours & 15 minutes) hours

-3. If verbal pain scale = ‘unable to assess’, verbal pain scale only valid if within last 5 hours
+3. If verbal pain scale = ‘unable to assess’, verbal pain scale only valid if within last 4:15 hours

 4. If CPOT = 3-8, CPOT scale only valid if within last 75 minutes

-5. If CPOT =  0-2, CPOT scale only valid if within last 5 hours
+5. If CPOT =  0-2, CPOT scale only valid if within last 4:15 hours

 ## CLASSIFICATION